EU-US Privacy Shield

-As a processor on behalf of Acxiom’s clients (who are the EU data controllers), Acxiom is not required to certain apply other Privacy Shield Principles applicable to data controllers with respect to the personal information received for processing from a clients.
+As a processor on behalf of Acxiom’s clients (who are the EU data controllers), Acxiom is not in a position to apply other Privacy Shield Principles applicable to data controllers with respect to the personal information received for processing from a clients.

 Acxiom as a Data Controller

 Acxiom provides business and consumer information products designed to help companies market more successfully, integrate and improve the accuracy of their customer information, and reduce the operational costs of processing customer data.
 In this function, Acxiom acts as a data controller of the personal information contained in these information products.

 Acxiom has appointed a chief privacy officer, (i.e., a “Data Protection Officer”), who is responsible for the internal supervision of Acxiom’s privacy policies.
 Acxiom has also appointed a corporate leader for data security.
 The chief privacy officer and security officers are available to any individual or employee who has questions concerning Acxiom’s compliance with Privacy Shield or data security practices.

 When Acxiom acts as a data controller of personal information, the policies outlined below apply to all personal information that has been transferred from the EU to the United States.

 Acxiom and its subsidiaries located in the EU, develop and maintain databases containing personal information on data subjects, households, and businesses located throughout EU Member States.
 These databases are developed from public records, publicly available information, information acquired through information providers, and information collected directly from data subjects.